 Our group has expertise in several research areas related to collective decision making, including performing axiomatic analysis of voting protocols; developing languages and frameworks to express preferences; designing algorithms to identify structure in preference profiles; and leveraging our preference library PrefLib as a platform and library for handling preferences.
-We apply these tools and techniques to the broader computer science fields of recommender systems, data mining, and machine learning.
 A recent representative project involves designing peer selection mechanisms that provide incentives to participants to provide truthful evaluations about others.

 In collaboration with the new Centre on the Impact of AI and Robotics,

 we study the potential impact of AI and robotics, and promote beneficial outcomes